rpa-helpers/electron-java/README.md

     var s = java.newLong(12);

+## newChar

 <a name="javaNewChar" >

 *java.newChar(val)**

 Creates a new java char.
-This is needed because javascript does not have the concept of a char.
+This is needed because JavaScript does not have the concept of a char.

 __Arguments__